carldebilly/SmartThings-Stuff/README.md

 # SmartThings-Stuff
-A collection of smart things handlers and apps
+A collection of Smartthings handlers and apps I'm developping and editing.

+> Feel free to fork & submit changes!  _Pull Requests_ are welcome!

+-Carl.